coppertop-bones/bones-kernel/docs/type system.md

 ## The subtype relation

-Intuitive subtyping rules are defined in the behaviour of the <: operation - which as well as answering if type A fits within type B can also measure distance between types.
+Intuitive subtyping rules are defined in the behaviour of the `<:` operation - which as well as answering if type A fits within type B can also measure the distance between types.

-The following uses & for intersection, + for union, (A, B) for tuple, {fred:A, joe:B} for a struct with fields fred and joe, A->B for a function from A to B, and {fn1, fn2} as a set of functions, aka overlaods.
-Memory based functions are so common that we use N**A for a sequence of A, i.e. a map from ordinal to A, and A**B for a map from A to B.
+The following uses `&` for intersection, `+` for union, `(A, B)` for tuple, `{fred:A, joe:B}` for a struct with fields fred and joe.
+Memory based error types are common so we differentiate them from functions.
+We use `A->B` for a function from A to B, `{fn1, fn2}` as a set of functions, aka an overload.
+We use `N**A` for a sequence of A, i.e. a map from ordinal to A, and `A**B` for a map from A to B. To define a type A we use `A: <type expression>`.

-### nominal, set and aggregate subtyping
+### Nominal, relationship and aggregate subtyping
 ```
+        A: 'A'
+        B: 'B'

          A   <:  A      - true
          A   <:  B      - false